 Juan Alberto Franco Ricardo (b.
-1991, Bogotá) is a queer, mestizx, Colombian artist, strategist, and curator.
+1991, Bogotá) is a queer, nonbinary, Colombian artist, educator, strategist, and curator.

 They ground artistic and curatorial practice in collaboration, dialogue, and inclusion.
 Whether working independently or with other artists and cultural workers, they create artist-centric, justice-driven works of art, exhibitions, and creative experiences.